marczz/mzlinux_pages/office/dictionaries.md

 -   [Sdictionary](http://swaj.net/sdict/index.html)
     is a Perl/TK dictionary project that uses own Sdict dictionary format.
--   {{< wp "StarDict"  "Stardict _Wikipedia_" >}} <a name="stardict"></a>
+-   { <a name="stardict"></a>{< wp "StarDict"  "Stardict _Wikipedia_" >}}
     developed by Hu Zheng (胡正) introduce a dictionary format that is much used, not only by the _Stardict_ application but by numerous applications on all OS.
-    Stardict has been removed from sourceforge and is now found on its developper site.
+Stardict has been removed from Sourceforge and is now found on its developper site.

-    It is packaged in debian with a GTK+ interface as weel as _qstardict_ which use a QT4 interface; _stardict-plugin-spell_ is a spell plugin that give spelling suggestion when looking for a word in Stardict.
+    It is packaged in Debian with a GTK+ interface as well as _qstardict_ which use a QT4 interface; _stardict-plugin-spell_ is a spell plugin that give spelling suggestion when looking for a word in Stardict.
     For dictionaries in stardict format look at the {{< iref "#stardict" "following section" >}}
     -   [Stardict Home](http://www.huzheng.org/stardict/).
     -   [Stardict Wiki](https://code.google.com/p/stardict-3/wiki/index)
-        is still on google code.
+        is still on Google code.
     -   [sdcv](http://sdcv.sourceforge.net/)
         is the console version of StarDict program.
     -   [Stardict File Format